 Cybercrimes are offences and unethical activities carried out using the internet, information technology, or devices such as computers and mobile phones, as a tool.
 Some of the common violations in cyberspace include hacking, unauthorized publications of photos or videos and online harassment.
 While we know that the commission of these offences are unethical, the existence of legal remedies and the process of registering a complaint in relation to this are not known to us.
 This article aims to fill this vacuum.

-Provisions relating to commission and punishment of cybercrimes and remedies against it are primarily contained in the Information Technology Act, 2000 (IT Act) and Indian Penal Code, 1860 (IPC).
+Provisions relating to commission and punishment of cybercrimes and remedies against it are primarily contained in the Information Technology Act, 2000 (IT Act), the Bharatiya Nyaya Sanhita (BNS) and the Protection of Children from Sexual Offences Act (POCSO Act).

 TYPES OF CYBERCRIMES AND REMEDIES